-Among those included in this series representing classical art, were “the nude” is often used to represent ideal forms, balance, and harmony with nature, is Black Pond Bridge.
+Among the 37 Illusions included in this series is Black Pond Bridge.
+It represents classical art, were “the nude” is often used to represent ideal forms, balance, and harmony with nature.

 Image 18 shows the LILY POND illusion, overall and in various pans and tilts, mixed in with Image 19-LES GRANDES BAIGNUESES and Image 20-HYLAS AND THE NYMPHS.